42northgroup/42Viral/readme.md

 # The 42Viral Project

-## Goals
+A full CMS and blogging platform to provide a scalable and robust "kick start" for projects of any size.

-Provide a scalable and robust "kick start" for projects of any size.
+_Be warned we are still in dev mode, anything can change with out notice nor remorse_

 ## Libraries and Concepts